-- 5. From the Main Menu select option (2) SNMP Configuration and then select option (1) Set IP Address.
-Enter the IP address of your VLPro Server. - 6.
-Exit using option (S) Save and Exit option.
-Now extract the card from the rack, remove the serial cable and re-insert it.
+From the Main Menu select option (2) SNMP Configuration.
+Select option (1) Set IP Address and enter the IP address of your VLPro Server.
+Exit using option (S) Save and Exit, now extract the card from the rack, remove the serial cable and re-insert it.